Guillamon/master-data-science/Report.md

 + Use this knowledge to attempt to forecast short term demand of items
 + Make relevant information available and easy to understand

-With a scope of more than 1000 different items I had to begin somewhere, and after some questioning and querying, I came across this chart that help me get started.
+With a scope of hundreds of different items I had to begin somewhere, and after some questioning and querying, I came across this chart that help me get started.

 <h5 align="center">THE LEFT SIDE OF THE LONG TAIL IS THE TARGET </h5>